 As food demand grows, in tandem with economic growth, urbanisation and an emerging middle class, the stresses on food systems and institutions and natural resources that underpin them, grow ever greater.
-The need to enhance the capability of graduate students to address the challenging, societal-level issues when they enter the world of work is becoming increasingly clear.
+The need to enhance the capability of graduate students to address the challenging, societal-level issues when they enter the world of work, and for organisations to be better positioned in the fast-changing food systems landscape, is becoming increasingly clear.

-IFSTAL’s international courses are aimed at both graduate students and young professionals working in public, private, civil society and non-governmental organisations.
+IFSTAL’s international courses are aimed at both graduate students in universities and young professionals working in public, private, civil society and non-governmental organisations.